braze-inc/braze-docs/_docs/_hidden/private_betas/linkedin_audience_sync.md

 ## Prerequisites

-You must make sure that you have the following items created, completed, and/or accepted before setting up your LinkedIn Audience Sync step in Canvas.
+You must make sure that you have the following items created, completed, or accepted before setting up your LinkedIn Audience Sync step in Canvas.

 | Requirement | Origin | Description |
 | --- | --- | --- |